Frequently Asked Questions

 Your monthly contribution is created using a computer algorithm which takes into account things like number of visits each site, the time spend on each page, etc. It does this securely and anonymously.

 As your monthly contribution time approaches, you’ll receive an in-browser alert allowing you to review and adjust contributions before they are processed.
-You can also decide which sites get what percentage of your donation via the “pinning” option, whether you visit them or not.

 How are publishers/websites notified of my contributions?